-During this time of Corona Virus, our church building will not be occupied.
-On Sundays, Members & Friends will receive directions to a shared Zoom service with the UU LaCrosse Fellowship.
-We will be coming together via Zoom to celebrate Unitarian Universalist traditions together at other times, too.
-To be added to the list of those receiving these e-mailed directions, contact us at Contact@UUQuincy.org
+During this time of Covid-19, we are not hosting in-person Sunday Services in our church building.
+Members & Friends will receive e-mail with directions to our Sunday Zoom Services.
+To be added to the list of those receiving these instructions, please contact us at Contact@UUQuincy.org

 10:30 am, New Year, New Me…Really?
 Speaker: Steve Wiegenstein.
 The coming of a new year traditionally brings with it the idea of resolutions and change, throwing off the old self and creating a new one.
 We seek to leave behind the desolations of the past and look toward the consolations of our new future.
 Certainly the turning of this year is filled with that longing.
 Goodbye 2020!
 But can we really leave our old selves behind?
 And should we?
 Perhaps the shucking of one’s self in search of another is more complicated than we think.